 Mom said softly, sternly, “We’ve talked about this.
 Dad is out finding a job.
 Once he has one, he’ll be back.”
 Her eyes turned a bit red and moist as she pursed her lips tightly together.
 We would never, ever, see my Mother cry.

 She lifted the coffee mug to her lips and slowly turned to look out the window.
 I gained an appreciation for my mother that winter.
 I didn’t see it when I was eleven, but now I could, Mom was the glue that held our family together.
 When dad was scatterbrained, mom was restrained.
 When Freddy was frivolous, mom was sane.
 When I didn’t study, mom worked alongside me.
 She was much shorter than dad and he was tall, and she was sturdy where he was wiry.
 She was meticulous in how she dressed as much as she was precise in how she spoke.
+And dad used ain’t and swore like a sailor when mom wasn’t around.
 Mom stood and started to take the dishes to the wash basin.
-That was a signal to get our winter clothes on.
+That was our signal to get our winter clothes on.

-After breakfast, with the dawn barely a hint through the trees, the Town family troupe stepped out into a cold Maine snowstorm and started our trek to school.
+With the dawn barely a hint through the trees, the rest of the Town family troupe stepped out into a cold Maine snowstorm and started our trek to school.
 We must have looked like a parade of circus performers adorned in a collage of clothing that emptied most of our closets.

 Some other kids joined us in Sandy Creek and more still along South High Street.
 When we reached school, we must have looked like an army of snowmen, wet from the snow and exertion.
 We hung our clothes as best we could, fighting for every open hook.
 The hooks closest to the potbelly stove were the best, but there was an unspoken rule that the older kids got those hooks.